mailcow/mailcow-apiblueprint/README.md

 ## How to gerenate docs

-To generate the docs from the apiary.apib file, run `docker run -it --rm -v $PWD:/doc quay.io/bukalapak/snowboard html -o output.html apiary.apib`.
+To generate the docs from the apiary.apib file, run `docker run -it --rm -v $PWD:/doc quay.io/bukalapak/snowboard html -o output.html -c config.yaml apiary.apib`.